paragonie/ciphersweet/docs/README.md

 * Ciphertexts (encrypted messages) are indistinguishable from each other.
 * Blind indexes offer limited searching capabilities.
-* It doesn't support `LIKE` operators or regular expressions.
+  * They don't support `LIKE` operators or regular expressions.
 * Each blind index uses, at its core, a one-way cryptographic hash function.
 * Each blind index can be created on the plaintext itself, or a **transformation** of the plaintext.
 Example transformations include: